rioki/www.rioki.org/content/posts/2021-12-08-no-consent-popup.md

 How do you get rid of the consent popup?

 Simple, don't use cookies or store the users data.
-As simple as this sounds, unfortunatly this is not as simple to implement.
+As simple as this sounds, unfortunately this is not as simple to implement.

 Before we get into the details, let's look at why we needed a consent popup in the first place.
 There are basically 3 pieces of legislation of interest: